How to Grow Plants from Seed

 - I can plant whenever I want.
 I don’t have to wait for the big-box store to sell seedlings.

-- My seeds never go through the “shock” of being moved from an indoor light-hut to the outdoors.
+- My seeds never go through the “shock” of being moved from a greenhouse to the outdoors.

 - They never go through the “shock” of being transplanted.

 - They establish strong root systems and are healthier.

 - Healthier plants mean stronger plants who can withstand attacks from pests and diseases.

 - AND I like watching seeds emerge from the soil and grow into huge plants that will feed my family.

 Today I am planting some lettuce, spinach, and radish seeds.
 These are all generally cool season crops.

 Lettuce grows best and has the best flavor when grown in cool temperatures.
 I’ll be honest.
 I grow lettuce all spring, summer, and fall.
 My secret is to continually plant new seeds.
 As long as I harvest the lettuce while it is young the flavor is good.
 I have also found that red lettuce is more heat tolerant than other varieties.